 MOQs

-Suppliers set minimums ranging from two to 500 items.
+Suppliers set minimums ranging from one to 500 items.

 3. Boulevard Apparel

-Los Angeles–based Boulevard Apparel is a wholesale clothing supplier specializing in men’s and women’s outerwear, dresses, activewear, and basics.
-Clothing is sold in pre-packed bundles—for example, a ribbed bodycon halter dress pack includes one size small, two mediums, two larges, and one XL for $39.
+Los Angeles–based Boulevard Apparel is a wholesale clothing supplier specializing in men’s and women’s wholesale dresses, activewear, casual wear, and basics.
+Clothing is sold in pre-packed bundles at a range of sizes—for example, you can get one S, two M, two L, and one XL sizes of women’s dresses for $39.

 Key features